rustyff12/CSES-Problems/4-Increasing-Array/4-task.md

 - I initially solved it the way a person would with a pencil.

-- I created a variable called `isSorted` to keep track of if the array was increasing in order
+- Firstly create a variable called `isSorted` to keep track of if the array was increasing in order

 - There was then a while loop checking for that condition.